Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Choosing the Right Material (and What to Avoid)

-If you think swim caps are uncool, then think again as swimming caps come in a huge variety of colors, designs, and materials.
+If you think swim caps are uncool, think again, they come in a huge variety of colours, designs, and materials.
 You can even design your own swimming cap for your team.

 The below video can help you with the proper technique on how to put your swim cap on.